Funeral Parade of Roses: Plot

-Now an adult, Eddie works at the Genet, a gay bar in Tokyo that employs several transgender women to service customers.
-The Genet is managed by drug dealer Gonda, with whom Leda, the madame or "lead girl" of the bar, lives and is in a relationship.
-Leda correctly begins to suspect that Eddie and Gonda have a secret sexual relationship, and Gonda promises to make Eddie the new madame of the bar.
+Eddie and Gonda have sex in Gonda's apartment.
+Eddie works as a transgender bar hostess at the Genet, a gay bar in Tokyo that employs several gei boi to host customers.
+The Genet is managed by the drug dealer Gonda, who lives together with Leda, the current madame or "lead girl" of the bar.
+Eddie and Gonda leave the apartment together, Leda spies them from a street corner.
+Eddie sees Leda when Gonda drives past the street corner; Gonda promises to make Eddie the new madame of the bar.